Are tourists getting more badly behaved?

 Of course, Amsterdam isn't the only destination in which mass tourism has had a devastating impacted on its residents' quality of life.

-In 2017, 150,000 people marched against the growing number of tourists flocking to Barcelona and the popularity of AirBnB, which has led to a housing shortage in the Italian city.
+In 2017, 150,000 people marched against the growing number of tourists flocking to Barcelona and the popularity of AirBnB, which has led to a housing shortage in the city.

 O'Regan feels that locals should have more of a say in how tourism is managed in different destinations as they are the ones most affected.